|

 Is Your Interest Group Planning a Program?

-Please consult the CARL Interest Group Program Planning Manual for complete details.
-Feel free to contact the Interest Group Coordinator for your region (North or South) or other CARL Board members with specific questions.
+After reading the guidelines, feel free to contact the Interest Group Coordinator for your region (North or South) or other CARL Board members with specific questions.
 Also, other Interest Group chairs are valuable resources for information on program planning strategies and logistics.
 Direct any questions on program finances to the Treasurer.

 Need a list of Interest Group Members?